 What truly distinguishes the CHEF iQ from other pressure cookers is its integrated smart technology.
 The cooker connects to your smartphone via the CHEF iQ app, providing access to hundreds of guided recipes, cooking tutorials, and precise cooking calculations based on ingredients, weight, and desired doneness.

-- Built-in scale: Precise ingredient measuring eliminates the need for measuring cups
+- Built-in scale for precise ingredient measuring eliminates the need for measuring cups

-- Smart technology: WiFi and Bluetooth connectivity with companion app
+- WiFi and Bluetooth connectivity with companion app

-- Auto pressure release: Three automatic release methods (quick, pulse, natural)
+- Three automatic pressure release methods (quick, pulse, natural)

-- Advanced customization: Over 300 presets plus fully customizable manual controls
+- Over 300 presets plus fully customizable manual controls

 Specifications